Sandruski/sandruski.github.io/_posts/2018-12-23-neko-engine.md

 title: 'Neko Engine'
 year: '2018'
-description: 'A game engine that features a shaders pipeline as a high-level system.
+description: 'A 3D game engine that features a rendering pipeline as a high-level system.
 It is in C++.
 It was done in pairs.
 This is the first game engine that I have ever developed!'
 individual_contribution:
     engine:
         - Implement a Quadtree